 This section looks at the different reasons for peau d'orange and their possible treatments.

 Cellulite is also known as peau d'orange due to its texture.

 This is a common skin condition in which the skin becomes bumpy and dimpled.
 Enlarged fat cells beneath the skin cause cellulite.
-It tends to appear on the buttocks, thighs, hips, and abdomen and occurs in 80–90 percent of women after puberty.
+It tends to appear on the buttocks, thighs, hips, and abdomen and occurs in

 The following can help to reduce the appearance of cellulite:

 - laser and radiofrequency systems

 - retinol cream with a 0.3 percent concentration